 Certification will include both general and specialty (functional) areas.
 General certification will include the competencies, tasks, knowledge, skills, and abilities of student affairs educators (mid-level and above) regardless of functional area.
 In addition to general student affairs education, individuals will be able to seek specialty certification in the areas of campus activities, college unions, collegiate recreation, fraternity and sorority life, housing and residential life, and student conduct.

 Who is involved in developing certification?

 A task force of student affairs educators, graduate faculty, and professional association representatives and staff were appointed by participating associations (ACPA, ACUHO-I, ACUI, AFA, ASCA, NACA, NASPA, NIRSA, and NODA).
 The task force developed general student affairs educator certification content in the form of a practice profile-a draft of the tasks, competencies, knowledge, skills, and abilities of student affairs educators.

 Functional area groups were then convened for the areas of campus activities, college unions, collegiate recreation, fraternity and sorority life, housing and residential life, and student conduct.
 Group members were appointed by the respective functional area association.
 Each group identified and built additional content for their respective functional area upon the foundational practice profile for general student affairs educator certification.

 What is a practice analysis?

 The practice analysis is a survey to test the practice profile developed by the certification task force and functional area groups.
 It is intended to identify the essential tasks and competencies of student affairs educators--generally as well as within the six functional areas.
-The practice analysis for student affairs educators will be a profession-wide survey encompassing multiple professional associations.
-It will launch in mid-July and end in August 2021.
+The practice analysis for student affairs educators is a profession-wide survey encompassing multiple professional associations.
+The survey launched in mid-July and ended in August 2021.